cioos-siooc/ckan/INSTALL_CIOOS_CKAN.md

 ### Build fails with 'Temporary failure resolving...' errors

 Likely the issue is that docker is passing the wrong DNS lookup addresses to the containers on build.
-See issue this issue on stack overflow <https://stackoverflow.com/a/45644890>
+See this issue on stack overflow <https://stackoverflow.com/a/45644890>
 for a solution.

 ### Saving the admin config via the gui causes an internal server errors